NadirLumin/Capstone_Project/Capstone_project_datasets/README.md

 1. Clone the repository: bash  git clone https://github.com/NadirLumin/UCSD_SB_Machine_Learning_Course.git
 2. Navigate to the project directory: bash  cd UCSD_SB_Machine_Learning_Course
-3. Install the necessary libraries (if you plan to run any code): bash  pip install nltk pandas Conclusion
+3. Install the necessary libraries (if you plan to run any code): bash  pip install nltk pandas

+Conclusion
-The Squishifier project aims to revitalize language by transforming outdated terms into vibrant and meaningful expressions.
-Through the integration of various datasets and natural linguistic processing techniques, it seeks to enhance communication and promote a more engaging linguistic experience.
+The Squishifier project aims to revitalize communication by transforming outdated terms into vibrant and meaningful expressions.
+Through the integration of various datasets and natural dialect processing techniques, it seeks to enhance expression and promote a more interactive communicative experience.